Curriculum Overview

 Curriculum Delivery

-Overall our curriculum aims to deliver the same outcomes at each NC Year group and whilst they share a core purpose, each site will differentiate its implementation to best meet the needs of their cohorts.
+Overall our curriculum aims to deliver the same outcomes at each NC Year group and, whilst they share a core purpose, each site will differentiate its implementation to best meet the needs of their cohorts.

 All subjects have a lead professional who will have an overview of central planning and act as a conduit for the sharing of resources and good practices.